JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ---

-## Section 2: Recommended Wealth Allocations for Long-Term Returns
+## Section 2: Proposed Optimization of Wealth Allocations for Long-Term Returns

 **Basis for Estimated Returns:** Estimated returns in the recommended allocations are derived from historical averages and institutional allocation models (e.g., Yale Endowment, Bogleheads, and Morningstar).
 For example: